Songkhla: Climate

 Songkhla has a tropical monsoon climate (Köppen climate classification Am).
 Temperatures are very warm to hot throughout the year with only minor variation.
 There is a short dry season in February and March; the rest of the year is wet, with especially heavy rainfall from October to December.

 Population

 The majority of the population is Buddhist with a large proportion of Muslims, especially in the rural areas near the Malaysian border.
 These Muslims speak the Yawi language, a language closely related to Malay, which has some Thai influence, especially in loan words borrowed from the Thai language.

-Songkhla's district has five administrative organizations (องค์การบริหารส่วนตำบล).
-Songkhla takes up the entire Bo Yang district.
+Songkhla city takes up the entire Bo Yang sub-district.
+As of 2020 Songkhla city had a population of 61,758.